 Ways to Avoid Paying Capital Gains on Foreign Property

-If you are looking to deduct or even completely avoid capital gains, there are a few possibilities, depending on your situation.
+If you’re looking to reduce or even avoid capital gains, there are a few possibilities, depending on your situation.

 Capital Gains Exclusion